Dario-Lloshi-Development-LLC/NurMakkah/docs/analysis.md

-# Hajj App Project Analysis and Insights
+# Nur Makkah Project Analysis and Insights

-This document summarizes the analysis performed on the Hajj App GitHub repository and the subsequent actions taken to improve its structure and documentation.
+This document summarizes the analysis performed on the Nur Makkah GitHub repository and the subsequent actions taken to improve its structure and documentation.

 ## Initial Repository State